The Hummingbird Project Ending, Explained

 The Hummingbird Project Ending

 This is Eva’s way of letting Vincent know that her team has managed to get the upper hand.
-After all, she has found a university student who helps the firm construct these microwave towers that work as fast as 11 milliseconds.
+After all, she found a university student who helped the firm construct microwave towers that work as fast as 11 milliseconds.
 Naturally, this agitates Vincent, who starts heading towards the tower with a chainsaw while repeatedly saying that he’s going to cut it down.
-A verbal altercation between Mark and Vincent takes place, following which, the latter passes out.
+A verbal altercation between Mark and Vincent takes place, followed by the latter passing out.

 Vincent wakes up in the ambulance and asks for his phone.
 Before he is admitted to the hospital, he buys insurance for his project, knowing full well that he has failed.
 He also asks Mark to get Anton out of jail, but the other Zaleski cousin still has one last trick up his sleeve.
 He knows about the bug in Eva’s system and uses it to slow down her network to 20 milliseconds.
 She then visits Anton in jail, who is able to secure his freedom after she agrees to drop the charges in exchange for the solution.

 During a conversation with Anton, Vincent says that the insurance has refused to pay them.
-But the former has an idea that uses neutrino messaging to bring down the time to 9 milliseconds.
+However, the former has an idea that uses neutrino messaging to reduce the time to 9 milliseconds.
 It is a more sturdy technology as well since it can penetrate through various terrains and objects.
 They seemingly joke about being able to buy all of Wall Street and then burn it down.

 In the end, they go to the Amish farm to apologize to the village leader.
 It starts raining, and Vincent helps the other people put the sacks into the barn.
 He tells the Amish leader that they have removed the pipe from under the community’s land.
 While waiting for the rain to subside, the cousins take shelter in the barn.
 Vincent ponders over how he would process the existence of 16 milliseconds, and Anton replies by saying that Vincent’s life would still feel as long as that of a man who has lived for 100 years.